node13h/automated/README.md

   automated.sh -c 'exit 5' target.example.com; echo $?
   ```

 - **Macro support**.
-You can use macros to run locally generated code.
+You can use macros to run dynamically generated code.
 Commands specified with the `-m` argument are evaluated locally and the output is executed remotely.
-The following is an example for unlocking the remote encrypted LUKS volumes on multiple remote machines using individual passwords from local [pass](https://www.passwordstore.org/) store:
+The following is an example for unlocking the remote encrypted LUKS volumes on multiple remote machines using individual passwords for every target from local [pass](https://www.passwordstore.org/) store:

   ```bash
   automated.sh -m 'printf "%s\n" "PASSPHRASE=$(pass "LUKS/${target}")"' -c 'cryptsetup luksOpen --key-file <(printf "%s" "$PASSPHRASE") /dev/vg0/encrypted decrypted' target1.example.com target2.example.com